Continued from Part 1.

 Neocate worked for the most part until he was about 10 months old.
 Once we started the transition to solids, Max developed a debilitating fear of food in any form.
 He wasn't sleeping for more than 45 minutes at a time.
 He was irritable and at times inconsolable for hours on end.
 I remember holding him in my arms and walking around our house for what seemed like forever, and yet he just kept crying.
 Despite his pediatrician telling us everything was fine, I knew it wasn't.
 Something was wrong, and despite all of my pleas, no one seemed to believe me.

-thin, soft tube that went up his nose and into his stomach).
+Just after his first birthday, Max was hospitalized at Doernbecher Children's Hospital.
+He had gone from the 25th percentile for weight down to the 3rd.
+He was diagnosed as "failure to thrive" and given an NG tube (a thin, soft tube that went up his nose and into his stomach).
 And yes, watching my son get strapped down and a tube forcefully threaded up his nose was even more horrific than it sounds.
 But then having to do it at home by ourselves for the next 2 months ... well, it was absolutely terrifying.

 Initially I felt like it was my fault, that perhaps I hadn't done enough, said enough, complained enough, for someone to take my concerns seriously.
 But then I remembered all of the phone calls I had made, frantic voicemail messages left on the after hours line, a notebook full of research and questions, and oh so many appointments.
 At one point they recommended bringing him in every other day for a weight check, which made us that much more nervous and concerned, but of course we did it.
 And then how after a while the nurses started asking us why we was in the office yet again, and my increasingly enraged reminders to them that no, he still wasn't eating.
 One look at my son with a tube up his nose and clearly everything was NOT fine.

-become increasingly skeptical that he hadn't outgrown at least some of the symptoms of GERD, and perhaps we were dealing with something else entirely.
+The reality of the situation was my son was in pain, I didn't have answers, and I felt helpless.
+Per the GI specialist, we had done what was medically necessary (the NG tube).
+But I had become increasingly skeptical that he hadn't outgrown at least some of the symptoms of GERD, and perhaps we were dealing with something else entirely.
 Until this time, we had been relying solely on what the doctors and nurses were telling us about Max's condition.
 But no one - not even our inner circle of health care professionals - could tell us why Max wasn't able to eat on his own, and more importantly, how he was going to get better.

 As the weeks dragged on, the stress of having our son on a feeding tube (both emotionally for us, and physically for him) was just too much.
 Once I stopped second guessing and blaming myself, I became convinced that we needed a different approach - something less invasive for sure, but also something more personalized and more proactive toward an eventual solution.
 I was at the mercy of others for the care and treatment of my son, but when you have little to no faith in the people providing that care, I knew we needed to look elsewhere for help.